alreich/abstract_algebra/docs/00_definitions.rst

    :math:`(s, t), (s', t') \in U`
 -  :math:`(s, t) \bullet (s', t') = (s \cdot s', t \odot t')`

-Since the only requirement needed to form a direct product is that there be two *algebras*, each with its own set of elements and binary operation(s), the direct product definition works for any ``SingleElementSetAlgebra`` (Magma through Field).
-So, if ``G`` and ``H`` are two *SingleElementSetAlgebras*, then their direct product can be obtained by multiplying the two objects using Python’s multiplication operator, ``G * H``.
+The only requirement needed to form a direct product is that there be two finite algebras, each with its own set of elements and binary operation.
+That is, the direct product definition works for any ``FiniteAlgebra`` (Magma through Field).
+So, if ``G`` and ``H`` are each instances of ``FiniteAlgebra``, then their direct product can be obtained by multiplying the two instances using Python’s multiplication operator, ``G * H``.

 Cayley-Dickson Algebras